 3.2 ASCII outputs: sites and sondes

 Two main options are available for the output of ASCII files for comparison with measurements or detailed model analysis.
-These are sites output of surface concentrations for a set of specified measurement site locations.
+These are sondes output of concentrations for the vertical column above a set of specified locations.